 The myStudentAid app

 The U.S. Department of Education’s app, myStudentAid, is available for both iOS and Android.
-With the app, you can not only view your loan information, but also track your repayment progress and apply for additional aid.
+With the app, you can view your loan information, track your repayment progress and apply for additional aid.

 How to check your private student loan balance